 What could happen to the return of this investment in the next month?

-In order to respond to this question, different scenarios get projected taking into account both historical data and thousands of Monte Carlo simulations matching the risk and the style of the investment.
+In order to respond to this question, different scenarios get projected taking into account both historical data and thousands of Monte Carlo simulations matching both the risk and investment style.

 Projections for investments with lower volatility will present lower volatility than projections for investments with higher volatility which will result in more dispersed scenarios.

-These return projections get then plotted on a distribution graph.
+These return projections are plotted on a distribution graph.

 95% VaR will be situated at the 95% percentile of the distribution graph.

-An investment having a monthly Value at Risk of 10%, might expect to lose 10% or more 1 month out of 20 or 5% of the time.
+As an example, an investment having a monthly Value at Risk of 10% might expect to lose 10% or more 1 month out of 20 or 5% of the time.

 The higher the confidence interval is, the more constrained the risk will be.

-95% VaR works with a confidence interval of 95%, therefore the probability of not getting it right is 5%, in other words, 1 in every 20 times.
+95% VaR works with a confidence interval of 95%.
+Therefore, the probability of not getting it right is 5%, or 1 in every 20 times.